 The disposal of stormwater is the responsibility of the property owner.
-Municipal councils are responsible for the kerb and channel, barrel drains, while building owners are responsible to connect the drainage from their buildings to these council assets for disposal (or managed disposal where there are no available council assets).
+Municipal Councils are responsible for the kerb and channel and barrel drains, while building owners are responsible to connect the drainage from their buildings to these Council assets for disposal (or managed disposal where there are no available Council assets).

 Under the Local Government Act council has the power to instigate a drainage scheme or require an owner to perform drainage work.

 Where building permits contain a layout or design of stormwater drainage or discharge system, an application to the Council regarding the location of a point for stormwater discharge is required.

 The Council may make recommendation relating to the design of the drainage system where no discharge point is available.

 Where applicable, the Planning Permit may sometimes set out construction requirements or a maximum discharge rate into the stormwater system.

 Council may carry out at the owner’s expense or direct the owner to connect the point of discharge to its drainage system in a specified manner or arrange for the connection.